Slow transport and bound states for spinless fermions with long-range Coulomb interactions on one-dimensional lattices: numerical results

-in the regime $V>V_c$.
-The factor $u$ must be a constant, as $k_1$ depends solely on $L$.
-In thermodynamic limit $k_1\to 0$ and $f(t\to \infty)=b_1>0$, the system is asymptotically localized [For $V<V_c$, one may replace $u/L$ with a finite constant, so that $f(t)=0$ for $t \ge \tau_1$ in thermodynamic limit]. $b_1$ depends on both $(L,V)$, with the $L$ dependence contained in the coefficients $C$ and $D$.
-To make \eqref{eq:tau1:LV} consistent with \eqref{eq:tau1:L}, the only possibility is $C(L)= const. +E/L + \mathcal{O}(1/L^2)$. $D(L)$ should also has a similar form for the same reason.
-At large $L$, $C$ and $D$ can be approximately taken as constants.
-We use this approximation and plot the $u/L$-th root of $\tau_1$ versus $V$ in Fig.\ref{fig:data:collapse}.
-The nearly collapse of data (especially for larger $L$) indicates that \eqref{eq:tau1:LV} is plausible.
+The problem remaining is to determine the function relations $C(L)$ and $D(L)$.
+In fact, to make Eq. \eqref{eq:tau1:LV} consistent with Eq. \eqref{eq:tau1:L}, the only possibility is $C(L)= C_{L=\infty} +E/L + \mathcal{O}(1/L^2)$ ($E$ being a coefficient); $D(L)$ should have a similar form for the same reason.
+Therefore $C$ and $D$ can be taken as constants for large $L$.
+We also note that, when $C\ln(V)+D=0$, $\tau_1$ will be finite in the thermodynamic limit.
+Thus this gives a way to locate the transition point by $V_c=\exp(-D_{L=\infty}/C_{L=\infty})$, provided the two parameters can be accurately determined.
+Now we make a crude approximation that taking $C$ and $D$ as constants and simply using the results at $L=18$ as their values, namely $C=0.37$ and $D=-0.67$.
+Then we plot the $u/L$-th root of $\tau_1$ versus $V$ for each $L$ in Fig. \ref{fig:data:collapse}.
+The near-collapse of the data for each $L$ indicates that Eq. \eqref{eq:tau1:LV} is plausible.